stormchaserroleplaying/stormchaserRPG/Species/Common/Dragonkin/index.md

 Your breath weapon and damage resistance are determined by your phenotype, as shown in the table above.
 Additionally, your phenotype grants you one of the following features:

-### Red/Gold: Emperor's Awe
-You are trained in the [Intimidation](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Intimidation/) skill.

-### Blue/Bronze: Cloud Step
-Sand and water are not considered difficult terrain and you can walk upon them as if on solid ground

-### Green/Brass: Conversationalist
-Choose either [Deception](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Deception/) or [Persuasion](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Persuasion/).
-You are trained in this skill.

-### Black/Copper: Dragon's Den
-You gain a burrowing speed equal to your movement speed and can hold your breath for 1 hour.

-### White/Silver: Ice Walk
-You can move across and climb icy surfaces without needing to make an ability check.
-Difficult terrain made of ice or snow does not cost you extra movement.

-### Gemstone: Psionic Mind
-You can telepathically speak to any creature you can see within 30 feet of you.
-You don't need to share a language with the creature,  but the creature must be able to understand at least one language.
-Your communication doesn't give the creature the ability to respond to you telepathically.

 ## Size
 Dragonkin are tall and strongly built, often standing close to six-and-a-half feet tall and weighing three hundred pounds or more.
 Your size is Medium.